GuruComposer/SimpleLibrary_FlaskAPI/LIBRARY_MAIN/README.md

 4. Library administrator can delete a book from the collection:
    /library/delete_book/<int:book_id>

-## tests.py
+## test_api.py

-tests.py tests and validates all CRUD operations in the API and database.
+Automated testing! test_api.py populates the database, and tests and validates all CRUD operations in the API and database.
+I used python's built in unittest module for this.

 ## run.py

 To run the server application navigate to project directory in the bash shell.
 Once you are in /library, type "python run.py".

-In a new terminal window navigate to the same directory, and type "python tests.py".
-All tests will pass.
+In a new terminal window navigate to the same directory, and type "python tests.py" to populate the data base and run all the tests, which will pass.
+The app should run at: http://0.0.0.0:5000/

+## docker

+Build the docker image with the command "docker build -t flaskapp:latest ."

+To run the API with docker, use the command "docker run -it -d -p 5000:5000 flaskapp" This will start the docker container, run the application, populate the database, and run all tests.
+The app will run at: http://0.0.0.0:5000

+## important notes

+I didn't use Python's json.dumps() to wrap the returned JSON intentionally so that it would be easier to view the JSON resopnse in a chrome browser.
+I would normally do this, however for demonstration purposes, I thought it would be best to return serialized dictionaries to maintain nice formatting.